jhashikhar/digital-signal-governance/taxonomy/measurement-governance.md

 ## Reporting Layer Distinction

 Measurement Governance is distinct from reporting.

+A measurement may be numerically precise while remaining governance-uncertain.

 Reporting systems present measurement outputs.